Accelerating Access to DEEP Funding

 In Goal 15, DEEP is focused on leveraging vital federal and state incentives and funding to expand clean energy, energy efficiency, broadband, and reduction of greenhouse gases, among other environmental priorities, and sharing this information broadly with residents and businesses.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

 In Q2 2025, DEEP launched the revised Grants and Financial Assistance dashboard.
 On the front end, this new dashboard allows grantseekers to efficiently search for applicable grants, loans, and other funding opportunities.
-On the back end, the funding opportunity form directly connects with the dashboard, allowing for on-the-fly tweaks, changes, and updates with automated review and approval processes incorporated.
-This enables program coordinators to quickly update information, such as extended deadlines and application amendments.
+On the back end, the funding opportunity form directly connects program coordinators with the dashboard enabling quick updates and an automated review and approval processes.

 DEEP also launched the Grants 101 page as an additional resource for all grantseekers.
 The webpage provides a quick view of available funding opportunities, an overview of DEEP’s contracting process, and support for navigating the funding process.

-On April 24, 2025, DEEP issued an RFP to contract with a vendor (Solicitation # DEEP042125SW, which closed on July 11) to develop the Energy, Sustainability & Broadband Navigator Tool.
+In April 2025, DEEP issued an RFP to contract with a vendor to develop the Energy, Sustainability & Broadband Navigator Tool.
 This tool will more easily connect residents with the available state, local, and federal energy, sustainability, and broadband incentives and funding opportunities.

-DEEP also worked with Emerald Cities to host three stakeholder roundtables on multi-family energy programs and barriers to their use.
-These roundtables were held on June 16th, 24th, and 30th.
-The information gathered during these roundtables will make DEEP’s energy offerings more accessible to communities, including affordable multifamily buildings, in the long-term (see Goal 19 Community Hubs).
+DEEP also worked with Emerald Cities to host three stakeholder roundtables in June 2025 on multi-family energy programs and barriers to their use.
+The information gathered during these roundtables will make DEEP’s energy offerings more accessible to communities in the long-term, including affordable multifamily buildings (see Goal 19 Community Hubs).

 Winter 2025